JHU-PL-Lab/www-fpse/notes.md

 ### Specification

 * Specifying properties of programs
-    - Type-directed programming: start out by writing module signatures as a skeleton
+    - Type-directed programming: start out by writing types & module signatures as a skeleton
-    - `assert` for more fine-grained properties
+    - `assert` for more fine-grained properties not expressible with types
     - Referential transparency
     - Abstract interfaces: white box vs gray box vs black box (&lt;abst&gt;).
-Black box is bad - like closed-source code.
+        - Black box can be bad - like closed-source code.
+Really need a read-only notion, you can see the structure if needed.
+Too hard now to figure out what is under the hood.

 * Invariants
     - Types as (basic) invariants, with an automatic always-running static checker